-The load carrying components (axle, springs, tires, wheels, etc.) of your vehicle will provide satisfactory service as long as you do not exceed the GVWR and the front and rear GAWR.
+The load carrying components (springs, tires, wheels, etc.) of your vehicle will provide satisfactory service as long as you do not exceed the GVWR.

 The best way to figure out the total weight of your vehicle is to weigh it when it is fully loaded and ready for operation.
 Weigh it on a commercial scale to ensure that it is not over the GVWR.